khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ### Prioritize the platform

-GitLab is a platform that supports people in their daily work.
-Though it's made of up many tools, everything should function seamlessly together.
+Though the platform is made of many tools, everything should function seamlessly together.
 Designing with this mindset ensures that we're creating a more connected and coherent experience across the product.

 | Do                                                                                                                                              | Don't                                                                                                                                                              |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |